-Offered through the College of Professional Studies and the Worden School of Social Service, the SBIRT curricula will be integrated into programs at the bachelor’s, master’s and doctoral level.
+Offered through the Worden School of Social Service, the SBIRT curricula will be integrated into programs at the bachelor’s, master’s and doctoral level.
 We also offer SBIRT training to the staff of community-based organizations and public and Catholic schools that serve as practicum and field education placement sites for OLLU students.

 The OLLU SBIRT program has five goals: